saboye/EDA-Canadian-Income-Distribution/README.md

 - Type: Professional and managerial(prof), white collar(wc), blue collar(bc), or missing(NA)

 #### Analysis Task
+EDA is a valuable approach for understanding and summarizing the main characteristics of a dataset, identifying patterns and relationships within the data, and identifying any potential outliers or anomalies.
+It is an important first step in data analysis and can help guide more in-depth analysis and modeling.

 #### Exploratory Data Analysis:
+To conduct an EDA of the relationship between income and education level in Canada, we will use a dataset from Fox and Weisberg 2011. we can then use various data visualization techniques, such as scatter plots and box plots, to explore the relationship between the two variables.

 To find if there is a direct relation between the income and the level of education in Canada.

 <img src="/images/Education.png" alt="Education Distribution" >